agarrharr/awesome-cli-apps/readme.md

 - [google-wifi-status](https://github.com/joelgeorgev/google-wifi-status) - A Node.js CLI app that displays status of your Google Wifi / OnHub router.
 - [calories](https://github.com/zupzup/calories) - Calories and weight tracker.
 - [trino](https://github.com/eneserdogan/trino) - Trino CLI allows a quick and easy translation of words and phrases entered in the command line.
+- [alex](https://github.com/wooorm/alex) - This enhances texts with checking for insensitive, inconsiderate writing by catching many possible offences.

 ## Other Awesome Lists